 A Working Definition of the Key Responsibilities of Product Managers

 In most cases, your core role as a product manager will be two-fold:

-- To set the long-term vision and strategy for your company’s products.
+- First, to set the long-term vision and strategy for your company’s products.

 - To communicate this strategy to all of the relevant participants and stakeholders.

-Typically, the primary tool you will use to accomplish your key roles will be a product roadmap, which is a strategic, high-level visual document that conveys the “why” behind the products you’re building.
+Typically, the primary tool you will use to accomplish your key roles will be a product roadmap, a strategic, high-level visual document conveying the “why” behind the products you’re building.

 4 Key Responsibilities of Outstanding Product Managers